 - 5 ounces baby spinach or baby spring mix

 - Preheat oven to 425 degrees.
 Line a baking sheet with parchment paper.

-- In a large salad bowl, toss the roasted delicata squash, caramelized onions, persimmon pieces, baby spring mix, and pistachios.
-Serve with white wine vinaigrette to drizzle onto each individual portion.
+- In a large salad bowl, toss the roasted delicata squash, caramelized onions, persimmon pieces, baby spinach, and pistachios.
+Toss with white wine vinaigrette, or serve with dressing to drizzle onto each individual portion.

 - Whisk the olive oil, vinegar, mustard, dried oregano, dried basil, onion granules, garlic powder, salt, and pepper together in a small bowl.